This tool allows you to add text to your artwork.

 Fine typographic control with the SVG Source tab¶

 So, the rich text editor cannot control all functionality that SVG text allows for.
 For that, you will need to touch the SVG source directly.
-But to do that, you will first need to go to the text editor settings and enable either SVG Source or Both.
+But to do that, you will first need to go to the text editor settings and enable either SVG Source or Both editor mode.
 The Rich Text editor will lose some information, so if you go all out, use SVG Source.

 Word-spacing, Letter-spacing and Kerning¶

-These three are written and read from the rich text tab, but have no sliders associated with them, because there was no time.
+These three are written and read from the rich text tab, but only two of them can be controlled from Rich Text tab.

 <text style="kerning:0; font-family:Dancing Script; font-size:18pt; font-size-adjust:0.265625"> <tspan>No Kerning on Valhalla Tower.</tspan> </text>

-letter-spacingin the style and add a distance in pts behind it.
-A negative value will decrease the value between words.
+styleand add a distance in pts behind it.
+A negative value will decrease the value between letters.

 This is the extra distance between words, defaulting to pts.
 By default,